-The digital age has blurred the lines between home and office, changing both how we define work and the employee-employer relationship.
-But, just because the tools or titles may have changed, it doesn’t mean that employee rights have too.
+The Digital Age has blurred the lines between home and office, changing how we define work and the employee-employer relationship.
+But just because the tools or titles have changed doesn’t mean that employee rights have.

-Here are common ways that employers may be violating labor laws under the guise of flexibility, simplicity, and forward thinking.
+Here are common ways that employers may violate labor laws under the guise of flexibility, simplicity, or forward thinking.

 1. Posting job descriptions that target “digital natives”

 By requesting only digital natives, companies are essentially saying “over 40 need not apply.”